nicholasbishop/command-run/README.md

 - Print and/or log the command before running it
 - Optionally return an error if the command is not successful
 - The command can be formatted as a command-line string
-- The `Command` type can be cloned
+- The `Command` type can be cloned and its fields are public

 Example: